A fully-funded PhD studentship in the Department of Physics and Astronomy for three and a half years

 We also welcome applications from self-funded non-EU students interested in our experimental programme

 Select the PhD in Physics with a September 2019 start date.

-In the Finance section, you should enter the name of the studentship, which is: NOvA and DUNE Neutrino Oscillations
+In the Finance section, you should enter the name of the studentship, which is: BSM contributions to processes with top quarks in ATLAS

 Be sure to supply all of the required documents, particularly your transcripts and the details of two referees.